 - La Villette, 30 avenue Corentin-Cariou, 19e, Paris, France

 Quasimodo certainly had good taste: the views from Notre-Dame cathedral’s towers are nothing short of stupendous, especially on a cloudy day, when the skies spin a moody hue across the River Seine and on towards the Eiffel Tower.
-From the top you also get the best view of the cathedral’s famous gargoyles - cheeky little chimeras whose ugly mugs watch over the city below.
-Unbeknown to most, they’re not originals; architect Viollet-le-Duc added them in the mid 19th-century when he restored the cathedral to its former glory.
+From the top you also get the best view of the cathedral’s famous gargoyles – cheeky little chimeras whose ugly mugs watch over the city below.
+Unbeknown to most, they’re not originals; architect Viollet-le-Duc added them in the mid 19th-century.

 - Place du Parvis Notre-Dame, 4e, Paris, France

-Behind its allure as a fairytale castle, the turreted Conciergerie (the first royal palace, also known as the Palais de la Cité) hides a bloody past: During the Revolution it served as a prison for those condemned to the guillotine, including Queen Marie-Antoinette.
+Behind its allure as a fairytale castle, the turreted Conciergerie hides a bloody past: During the Revolution it served as a prison for those condemned to the guillotine, including Queen Marie-Antoinette.
 Remnants of its revolutionary history are still visible in mock prison cells, but the Conciergerie’s main draw nowadays is its stunning medieval architecture.
 After visiting, head up the road to the 13th-century Sainte-Chapelle, which contains some of the finest stained glass windows in the world.

 - 2 boulevard du Palais, 1er, Paris, France

-Perfect for a cultural lunch break or a lazy afternoon, the Musée des Arts Décoratifs is a temple to French interior design, showing how lifestyle and taste have evolved from medieval times to today.
+The Musée des Arts Décoratifs is a temple to French interior design, showing how lifestyle and taste have evolved from medieval times to today.
 Everything from the Duc de Berry’s gold-encrusted cradle to chairs by Philippe Starck are on display.
 There’s also an interesting set of rooms that reconstructs the living quarters of key figures like couturier Jeanne Lanvin, whose 1920s boudoir, bedroom and bathroom are in on show.
-At the end of you visit, grab a restorative cocktail in the Arts Décoratifs’ restaurant-bar, Le Saut du Loup.
+At the end of you visit, grab a restorative cocktail in the restaurant-bar, Le Saut du Loup.

 - 107 rue de Rivoli, 1er, Paris, France

 Power up your legs and climb the 284 steps to the top of the Arc de Triomphe.
-The views sweep in geometric splendour between the arc of la Defense and the Louvre.
-It’s also a plum spot for observing Parisian driving techniques: the unmarked traffic island creates speedy anarchy with cars nipping around invisible lanes like beetles with a death wish.
-In fact, have an accident here and it’s automatically 50/50 on the insurance claim, no matter whose fault it is.
+The views sweep in geometric splendour between the arc of La Defense and the Louvre.
+It’s also a plum spot for observing Parisian driving techniques: the unmarked traffic island creates speedy anarchy – in fact, have an accident here and it’s automatically 50/50 on the insurance claim, no matter whose fault it is.
 Back on solid ground, spare a thought for the Unknown Soldier whose grave sits solemnly in the centre of the arch.

 - Place Charles de Gaulle (accès souterrain), 8e, Paris, France

-On Avenue Winston Churchill, the Grand and Petit Palais are photogenic throwbacks to Paris’ 1900 World Fair.
+The Grand and Petit Palais are photogenic throwbacks to Paris’ 1900 World Fair.
 The big one houses world-class temporary arts exhibitions and a science museum; meanwhile the little one charms with fine arts that span the period from antiquity to 1918.
-Ease yourself in gently with the Petit Palais; have lunch at Mini-Palais (the Grand Palais’ restaurant managed by Le Bristol’s acclaimed chef Eric Fréchon); then see which chef d’oeuvres the Grand Palais is concealing beneath its iconic glass roof.
+Ease yourself in gently with the Petit Palais; have lunch at Mini-Palais (the Grand Palais’ restaurant managed by Le Bristol’s acclaimed chef Eric Fréchon); then see which chef d’oeuvres the Grand Palais has on show beneath its iconic glass roof.

-What the Opéra Bastille lacks in aesthetics (its façade looks like an monochromatic Tetris game gone wrong) it gains with the quality and variety of its opera and ballet performances.
+What the Opéra Bastille lacks in aesthetics, it gains with the quality and variety of its opera and ballet performances.
 Here you can enjoy cutting-edge renditions of 20th-century works like ‘Lulu’ by Alban Berg, or opt for 19th-century French classics like Charles Gounod’s ‘Faust’ and Jules Massenet’s ‘Manon’.
 Christmas is always a fine time to go, when Opéra Bastille joins forces with the Palais Garnier to showcase international opera favourites by composers like Verdi.